MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 The following list of questions address the requirements that can have the greatest effect your cost estimate.
 For example, your monthly bill might be within your budget now, but if you scale up or add storage space later, your cost might increase well over your budget.

 - Does your data need to be migrated to on-premises, external data centers, or other cloud-hosting environments?
-- What type of data are you intending to store?
+- What type of data do you intend to store?
 - How large are the entities you need to store?
 - What is the overall amount of storage capacity you need?
 - What kind of schemas apply to your data, for example, fixed schema, schema-on-write, or schema-on-read?